timvermeulen/Draughts/README.md

 # Draughts

-This is a very simple framework to play the international draughts board game.
+This is a very simple framework to play the international draughts board game, written in pure Swift.